Nicki Minaj’s Feud With Remy Ma Pays Off With ‘No Frauds’ Success

 — Deonaija Official (@deonaija) March 6, 2017

-However, the Nicki Minaj vs Remy Ma feud rages on, and both Nicki Minaj and Ma seem dead-set on tearing down one another and ripping one another’s throats out.
-The Nicki Minaj vs Remy Ma feud traces its roots back to 2007, when the “No Frauds” hitmaker seemingly blasted Remy Ma in her song “Dirty Money,” rapping, “Tell that b*tch with the crown to run it like Chris Brown” while sampling Remy Ma’s Terror Squad song “Yeah Yeah Yeah.”
+However, the Nicki Minaj vs. Remy Ma feud rages on, and both Nicki Minaj and Ma seem dead-set on tearing down one another and ripping one another’s throats out.
+The Nicki Minaj vs. Remy Ma feud traces its roots back to 2007, when the “No Frauds” hitmaker seemingly blasted Remy Ma in her song “Dirty Money,” rapping, “Tell that b*tch with the crown to run it like Chris Brown” while sampling Remy Ma’s Terror Squad song “Yeah Yeah Yeah.”

 In 2014, Remy Ma offered her freestyle rapping over the beat to Nicki Minaj’s “Truffle Butter.”
 Earlier this year, the rapper said Minaj “tried to make sure awards don’t go to” her.
 Remy Ma calling Nicki Minaj “not a nice person” during the interview was in stark contrast to the word “b*tch,” which the two performers casually use to describe each other.